Franco Landella

 Franco Landella (born 1 May 1966 in Foggia) is an Italian politician.

 He is a member of the centre-right party Forza Italia.
 He was elected Mayor of Foggia on 8 June 2014 and took office on 11 June.
 He has been re-elected for a second term in 2019.
-In August 2020, he left Forza Italia and joined right-wing populist party Lega Nord.
+In August 2020, he left Forza Italia and joined right-wing populist party Lega for Salvini Premier.

 In May 2021, Landella is arrested with the charges of corruption and attempted extortion.